 If you want another high-stakes REIT among monthly dividend stocks, but with a residential angle, consider Armour Residental REIT (NYSE:ARR).
 ARR stock gives you exposure to mortgage-backed securities which are backed by a federal entity, such as Fannie Mae or Freddie Mac.

 Of course, whenever anyone hears the term mortgage-backed securities, the last housing crisis comes immediately to mind.
 Certainly, no investment is foolproof and that should give you pause before diving into ARR stock.

-On the flipside, both the government and the mortgage industry have taken the lessons of the last decade to heart.
-Today, it’s very difficult to quality for a mortgage unless you’ve got your financial house in order.
+On the flip side, both the government and the mortgage industry have taken the lessons of the last decade to heart.
+Today, it’s very difficult to qualify for a mortgage unless you’ve got your financial house in order.
 Additionally, homeowners themselves have learned not to overextend themselves.
 Thus, this environment helps bring some confidence toward ARR stock.

 Lastly, Armour Residential has a history of consistently rich monthly payouts going back to 2015.
 But I wouldn’t get too comfortable as the payouts have declined in value over this time.
-Also, ARR stock is down nearly 14% YTD.
-All that said, if you’re willing to assume the risk, Armour is an interesting play due to the current economic resiliency.
+All that said, if you’re willing to assume the risk, Armour is an interesting play.

 Mesa Royalty Trust (MTR)

 A far riskier counterpart to Pembina Pipeline, Mesa Royalty Trust (NYSE:MTR) is truly an investment only for the hardened speculator.
 From the get-go, MTR stock screams caution.